-Most herbs are relatively low-maintenance plants.
-But some are more finicky than others.
-Based on ease, function, and use, these seven herbs are great picks for everyone from newbie gardeners to experienced growers.
+Most herbs are relatively low-maintenance. but some are more finicky than others.
+Bearing in mind ease, function, and use, these seven herbs are our top picks for everyone, from newbie gardeners to experienced growers.

 Sunlight: Place basil in a sunny windowsill where it can get six hours of sun.
-It doesn’t like cold.
-So, bring it in indoors when temperatures dip.
+It doesn’t like cold, so bring it indoors when temperatures dip.

 Water: You can let the soil dry out slightly between waterings.

 Harvesting: Don't be afraid to cut your basil.
 If you don't prune it (and use those yummy leaves), it will grow up and up until it sprouts flowers and eventually dies.
-Instead, harvest your basil regularly so it grows out instead of up.
 You can harvest up to a third of the plant starting from the top and moving down.
-Make sure to cut the stems right at a pair of leaves that way those two leaves will branch off and continue to grow.
+Make sure to cut the stems right at a pair of leaves.
+They will then branch off and continue to grow.

-Quick-growing chives are an easy herb to grow both indoors and outside.
-“Chives can take a little while to grow from seeds, so you might want to buy a plant,” Brandt says.
+Quick-growing chives are easy to maintain both indoors and out.
 They grow 10 to 12 inches tall.